You can modify service settings both globally—across all services—or for individual services.

 Go to Settings > Server-side service monitoring to find the available settings for detecting and naming web requests, database calls, and custom services.
 These settings define rules that apply to all services detected in your system.

 With global service-monitoring settings you can:

-Customize and enhance the default names of detected services (see Service naming rules).
+- Customize and enhance the default names of detected services (in Service naming rules).

-Create advanced filters based on request attributes (see Request attributes).
+- Create advanced filters based on request attributes (in Request attributes).

 Define individual service settings